geraldloss/glcrossword/Documentation/Configuration/plugin.tx_glcrossword/Index.rst

 Activate this flag, if you want to inlcude the Bootstrap CSS content file shipped with this extension.
 If you have your own Bootstrap library with CSS file included in your homepage, you can deactivate this flag.
-Keep in mind, that you use always Bootstrap 3.x.
-Other versions could break this extension.
+Keep in mind, that you use always Bootstrap 5.1.
+Other versions could cause errors.